 The Federation for Alcohol Research and Education (FARE) found that in the 50+ age group 82 per cent were comfortable with how much they drank and only 53 per cent were aware of the national alcohol guidelines.
 Further to this, FARE found that while the majority of Australians associate illness such as cirrhosis of the liver (74 per cent) and liver cancer (69 per cent) with alcohol consumption, few were aware of the link between alcohol and heart disease, stroke, mouth and throat cancer, and breast cancer.

-Although the National Health and Medical Research Council (NHMRC) alcohol guidelines state drinking no more than two standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury, it also states that this applies to healthy men and women.
+National Health and Medical Research Council (NHMRC) alcohol guidelines state drinking no more than two standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury, it also states that this applies to healthy men and women.
 According to the guidelines:

 "Age is an important determinant of health risks related to alcohol.
 Harm from alcohol-related disease is more evident among older people.